 Only the approved accommodations as per the student's form will be afforded.
-Should a student believe that he/she needs an additional or different accommodation, the student must speak with the Assistant/Associate Dean for Academic Affairs, who will then contact the College disability services coordinator to review the request.
+Should a student believe that he/she needs an additional or different accommodation, the student must speak with the Coordinator of Student Success , who will then contact the College disability services coordinator to review the request.